Puckaboo/database-setup/README.md

 ```
 $ docker network inspect bridge
 ```

+### user permissions
+The database user you specify when you add the data source should only be granted SELECT permissions on the specified database and tables you want to query.
+Now this is not the case, but it is ok for this use case.

-Adding a user 'grafanareader' and granting read privileges on the 'public' schema and a table (e.g. challenger):
+Adding a user 'grafanareader' and granting read privileges on the 'public' schema and a table:
 ```
  CREATE USER grafanareader WITH PASSWORD 'password';
  GRANT USAGE ON SCHEMA public TO grafanareader;
- GRANT SELECT ON public.challenger TO grafanareader;
+ GRANT SELECT ON public.[table name]
+TO grafanareader;
 ```

+Read more on setting permissions for a user here https://grafana.com/docs/grafana/latest/datasources/postgres/